GLOBAL MARKETS-Shares, dollar retreat on central bank worries

 The International Energy Agency said modest economic growth was limiting oil demand worldwide and some developed economies would have absolute declines in consumption this year.

-U.S. government debt prices rebounded but then traded near break-even in choppy trade.
-The benchmark 10-year U.S. Treasury note was down 5/32 in price to yield 2.2081 percent.
+U.S. government debt prices rebounded but were off their highs.
+The benchmark 10-year U.S. Treasury note was up 1/32 in price to yield 2.1865 percent.

 In commodity markets, copper rose off its lowest level in almost six weeks to reach to $7,142 a tonne. while gold steadied at $1,378 an ounce.